Welcome to today's edition of the Rush 24-7 podcast.

 We are taxed too much.

-This this story misses the whole point.
+This story misses the whole point.

 We pay too much.

-Our government is a wash in money.
+Our government is awash in money.

 State governments run surpluses even today as we speak.

-And and the reason that our the the politicians run around for all stripes Republican, Democrat, liberal, communist, socialist, whatever.
+And the reason that the politicians run around for all stripes, Republican, Democrat, liberal, communist, socialist, whatever, it is goofy and slap happy because they've got all this money to spend.

 It's not about generating more money.

-I would I would tell Senator McCain and the rest of this clowns uh that think money is corrupting politics and so what we need to do is not take the money out of politics.
+I would tell Senator McCain and the rest of these clowns that think money is corrupting politics.

 We need to take the money out of government.

-Here, let me give you a real world example on taxes.
+Let me give you a real world example on taxes.

-In North Carolina this past weekend, there was uh something they do every year, tax-free only on certain items, like back to school stuff.
+In North Carolina, this past weekend, there was something they do every year, tax-free only on certain items, like back-to-school stuff, clothing, shoes, notebooks, pencils, even computers.

 Up to $3,500.